Kubikuli/IPP_proj2-tests/README.md

 ## Notes:
 Tag or DM me if you see any issues. (@Kubikuli)
 If you'd like to contribute to tests, create a pull request.
 Or send me SOL25 source code if you don't have working parser.
-You can find basic skeleton at the start of each test file that you can easily use to create new tests.
+You can find basic skeleton at the start of each test file that you can easily copy to create new tests.
+(100% of these tests was +- 90%+ of official tests)

+#### Contributors
+Special thanks to all the contributors who provided some extra tests and helped me correct all the mistakes:
+- @alklk
+- @ONdraid
+- @fifixsandy
+- @LeO (for sharing some of the official tests(I hope he doesn't mind I added them to this collection xd))